Israel is vaccinating so fast it’s running out of vaccine

-The situation is essentially opposite of that in many parts of the United States, where vaccines are sitting unused as mass inoculation programs struggle to build momentum.
+The situation is essentially the opposite of that in many parts of the United States, where vaccines are sitting unused as mass inoculation programs struggle to build momentum.

 The U.S. vaccination rate is around 1 percent.
 Israel, with a much smaller population and socialized health care, has reached 12 percent of its residents with the initial dose.
 Since rolling out the campaign on Dec.
 20, Israel has repeatedly surpassed its goal of 150,000 vaccinations a day.

+Israel’s head-start on the vaccine count does not include almost 5 million Palestinians under its control in the occupied West Bank and the blockaded Gaza Strip, where cases are also surging.
+Human rights organizations have said Israel is responsible for populations under its control and have called on the country to extend its demonstrated prowess to assist in vaccine programs in the territories.

+Israeli officials have rejected claims of human rights groups that Israel is obliged to provide vaccinations to Palestinians in the territories, citing the terms of the existing Oslo accords, although some officials have said they will donate vaccines after Israeli citizens have been inoculated.

-On New Year’s Day, Prime Minister Benjamin Netanyahu and Health Minister Yuli Edelstein held a news conference celebrating the millionth person to be vaccinated in Umm al-Fahm, an Arab town in northern Israel which, along with other Arab communities, has been among the hardest hit by the virus.
+On New Year’s Day, Prime Minister Benjamin Netanyahu and Health Minister Yuli Edelstein held a news conference celebrating the millionth person to be vaccinated — an inoculation in Umm al-Fahm, an Arab town within Israel’s borders, which, along with other Arab communities, has been among the hardest hit by the virus.

-“We’re leading in a big way, and we’ll be the first to escape corona!” said Netanyahu on Saturday in a tweet that included a chart from Our World in Data, a vaccination tracking website published by Oxford University, which showed that Israel is dramatically outpacing the United States, Canada and several European countries in its national inoculation campaign.
+“We’re leading in a big way, and we’ll be the first to escape corona!”
+Netanyahu wrote Saturday in a tweet that included a chart from Our World in Data, a vaccination tracking website published by Oxford University.
+It which showed that Israel is dramatically outpacing the United States, Canada and several European countries in its national inoculation campaign.

 But the success has presented complications — ones other countries might envy — that threaten to slow the government’s drive to vaccinate the majority of the population by March even as the virus threatens to overwhelm hospitals.

 Israel, in competition with health ministries around the world, is negotiating to acquire more vaccine or accelerate the delivery of existing orders.
 At least one shipment of a million doses of the Moderna vaccine will arrive in Israel in early January, rather than in March as was originally planned, according to Israel’s Channel 12 News.
-But thousands of already booked vaccination appointments will be still have to postponed, officials said.
+But thousands of already booked vaccination appointments will still have to postponed, officials said.

-Ministry of Health Director General Chezy Levy said over the weekend that while the country remains on track to vaccinate some 2 million people by the end of January, he expects a two-week break in first-dose vaccinations to reserve supplies for the follow up doses for the elderly and immunocompromised population.
+Ministry of Health Director General Chezy Levy said over the weekend that while the country remains on track to vaccinate some 2 million people by the end of January, he expects a two-week break in first-dose vaccinations to reserve supplies for the follow-up doses for the elderly and immunocompromised population.

-Israel has relied initially on the Pfizer vaccine, manufactured in Belgium and given in two doses spread several weeks apart.
+Israel has relied initially on the Pfizer-BioNTech vaccine, manufactured in Belgium and given in two doses spread several weeks apart.
 Levy said that the government is “working intensively” with vaccine firms to deliver more doses.

 Vaccine officials are trying to outrace a surging rate of infections.
 With covid-19 cases topping 6,000 a day and some hospitals close to capacity, the country has just entered a third national lockdown.
 Experts warn that any slowdown in the vaccination rate could risk additional hospitalizations and deaths.